Skip to main content

 • Network and meet other influencers when you participate in any of our 25 student-run professional clubs and organizations.

-• Learn in the new Nistler CoBPA.
-It’s a modern and inviting building for UND's business students.
+• Learn in the new Nistler Hall.
+It’s a modern and inviting building for UND's business and public administration students.

 • Receive personalized career support through the Pancratz Career Development Center.
-The Center is dedicated exclusively to career development for online and on-campus business students.
+The center is dedicated exclusively to career development for online and on-campus Nistler College of Business & Public Administration students.

 • Gain international business experience in our student exchange programs.
 We have Study Abroad opportunities in China, Europe and Australia.

-What jobs can I get with a business economics degree?
+What jobs can I get with a Business Economics degree?

 97%